RasaHQ/rasa-nlu-examples/docs/docs/tokenizer/thai_tokenizer.md

 The `ThaiTokenizer` is a Rasa compatible tokenizer for Thai, using [`PyThaiNLP`](https://github.com/PyThaiNLP/pythainlp) under the hood.

+In order to use the `ThaiTokenizer` the language **must** be set to `th` - no other languages are supported by this tokenizer.

-Once `pythainlp` is installed (e.g. via `pip install pythainlp`), it can be used in a Rasa configuration like below:
+The `ThaiTokenizer` can be used in a Rasa configuration like below:

 ```yaml
 language: th